Skip to content

 • Android minSdkVersion 21

-This environment does not support ft-plugin, and data auto-capture needs to be manually integrated.
+This environment does not support ft-plugin, and the data auto-capture part needs manual integration.
 For more information on manual integration, refer to here.

-The above errors occur because the Maven repository is not correctly configured.
-Please refer to the configuration here.
+The above error occurs because the maven repository is not correctly set.
+Refer to the configuration here.

 Compilation Errors